 Nonclassroom-based / independent study schools

-Independent study schools vs. online schools
+Independent study school vs. online school

 The University’s policy on nonclassroom-based / independent study schools applies to any public, charter or private high school in which at least half of the students receive 80 percent of their instruction off campus.
-Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and learner will instead abide by UC’s online school policy.
+Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and student will instead abide by UC’s online school policy.